krgamestudios/Toy/c-api/toy_interpreter_h.md

 import standard as std;
 ```

-Conventionally, when an alias is given, all of the functions should instead be inserted into a `Toy_LiteralDictionary` which is then inserted into the scope with the alias as its identifier.
+Conventionally, when an alias is given, all the functions should instead be inserted into a `Toy_LiteralDictionary` which is then inserted into the scope with the alias as its identifier.

 ## Defined Functions